basho/basho_docs/source/languages/en/riak/dev/data-modeling/sql-migration.md

 3. All of the JSON objects produced from the `posts` table will be stored in a single Riak [[bucket|Buckets]] called `posts`
 4. The keys for our various objects will be stored in a [[Riak set|Using Data Types#sets]] so that all stored objects can be queried at once if need be

-## Converting the Table to JSON Objects
+## Converting the Table to a List

+Using the pysopg2 library, we can establish a connection to our database (we'll call the database)

 For the database 'blog_database':